metabase/metabase/docs/troubleshooting-guide/timeout.md

 ## Resources for common deployments

-Fixes for timeout problems often depend on your specific deployment setup.
+Fixes for timeout problems will depend on your specific setup.
+These resources may help:

 - [Configuring Jetty connectors][configuring-jetty]
 - [EC2 Troubleshooting][ec2-troubleshooting]